-Refer to these sections for specific policies about eligible recipients:
+Refer to these sections for specific policies about eligible members:

 A person who is certified for state-administered NEMT transport services must contact the provider to schedule transport for ramp or lift-equipped, protected, or stretcher transports.
 If certified for state-administered NEMT assisted transport or the local agency administered NEMT transports, the person must obtain transport through the local county or tribal agency.